arayush34/arayush34/README.md

 - 👨‍💻 All of my projects are available at -> [MyProfile](https://github.com/arayush34)

-- 💬 Ask me about **Highly driven third-year undergraduate at Vellore Institute of Technology, majoring in Computer Science Engineering.
+- 💬 About Me - **Highly driven third-year undergraduate at Vellore Institute of Technology, majoring in Computer Science Engineering.
 Proficient in Java, C++, and Python.
 Passionate about Data Science, Machine Learning, and Cyber Security.
 Self-motivated learner and collaboration enthusiast.
   Committed to excellence and eager to make a lasting impact in Computer Science.**